-‘Bates Motel’: EP Kerry Ehrin Says, ‘There Was No Other Option For Norman’
+‘Bates Motel’: EP Kerry Ehrin Says, ‘There Was No Other Option For Norman’ [Spoilers]

-In the Bates Motel series finale, Norman essentially took his own life with the help of the only one left that cared about him, Dylan and was sent to be reunited with his mother in the afterlife.
-It was a fitting end that was satisfying for most of the Bates Motel fans after a five-season run.
+In the Bates Motel series finale, Norman essentially took his own life with the help of the only one left who cared about him, Dylan, and was sent to be reunited with his mother in the afterlife.
+It was a fitting end that was satisfying for most of the fans after a five-season run.

-Bates Motel showrunners, Kerry Ehrin and Carlton Cuse open up about the series ending and closing the chapter on the Psycho prequel.
+Bates Motel showrunners Kerry Ehrin and Carlton Cuse opened up about the series ending and closing the chapter on the Psycho prequel.

 According to TV Line, Cuse and Ehrin both said they knew from the beginning of Bates Motel that the show would end with Norman’s death.
 They knew that the series was essentially a five-year story leading up to Norman being killed, in mercy, to be reunited with his mother.